arin83/U1067/README.md

 2. Type in the Matlab command window asd2tiff_GUI
 3. Load the .asd files into the GUI (from the asd2tiff_GUI menu choose "load folder" --> "asd" and navigate your system for seleciton)
 4. Move the files you would like to convert into the "Playlist" listbox.
 To do so, select the files you are interested in in the "Files in the directory" listbox and click "Add".
-5. Chose which channel you wanna convert form the "Channels" panel (i.e. channel 1=topography; channel 2=phase or error signal; channel 1&2=both)
+5. Chose which channel you would like to convert form the "Channels" panel (i.e. channel 1=topography; channel 2=phase or error signal; channel 1&2=both)
 6. Procced to the conversion by clicking "Convert2tiff"

 Instruction to run viewer_GUI graphic user interface (GUI)